Columbia Park: Soccer, Baseball, and Football

 Following the 1901 baseball season, and seeking attractions for the ballpark during baseball's offseason, Connie Mack organized a soccer team, the Philadelphia Association Football Club, hoping to capitalize on the city's strong interest in the game.
 Philadelphia's John A Manz team had won the 1897 American Cup soccer tournament and local leagues thrived in the city.
 Mack's team would compete in Philadelphia’s Allied Association of Football Clubs.
 On November 24, 1901, 500 fans showed at Columbia Park for an inter-squad scrimmage.
 The team played its first matches on Thanksgiving Day, November 28, 1901, with a double header against sides from the Belmont Cricket Club and West Philadelphia Cricket Club at Columbia Park.
 A large crowd was reported to have seen Mack's team defeat Belmont in the morning game 1-0; the club would defeat West Philadelphia by the same score in the afternoon.
 Winter rains turned the Columbia Park field to mud and multiple games were cancelled.
 The team would play through January 1902 and finish with a 7-1-0 record in the Allied Association before disbanding.

 The Athletics leased the ballpark to the independent Negro league baseball club the Philadelphia Giants.
 The Giants played at the ballpark while the Athletics were on the road.
-The Giants were the first club to play night baseball in Philadelphia when they played under portable lights on June 4, 1902.
+Al Lawson had developed a "portable electric light plant" and exhibition games were held in Pottsville, Camden, and Philadelphia.
+On the night of June 3, 1902, the Giants played the Cosmopolitans club in a six-inning exhibition at Columbia Park, winning 15 to 13.
+The infield was illuminated by lights on 18 poles.
+The Philadelphia Record reported that a shadow was cast across the diamond that strained the eyes of the fans, labeling the exhibition a "disappointment".
+It was the first night baseball game in Philadelphia.

 The Philadelphia Phillies temporarily called Columbia Park home in 1903 while their National League Park was repaired following the deadly balcony collapse on August 8, 1903.
 The Phillies would play sixteen games at Columbia Park in August and September 1903.